aakashzure/Tree-command-using-C/README.md

 			            in the manner such that the directories are shown at an indented distance of |----- and the files in that directory are shown below the directory.
 		          Usage : ./project

 	2) -d -		      This option displays only the directories inside the given directory path.
 		          Usage	 : ./project pathname -d

 	3) -f -		      This option prints the directories and files in hierarchical order. but instead of just printing the name of the directory or file, it prints the complete path of the file or folder.
 		          Usage : ./project pathname -f

 	4) -l -         Follow symbolic links like directories.
 		          Usage : ./project pathanme -l

-	5) -i -         This option displays the files and folders name without any indentation. i.e. not in hierarchical structure. this command is more effective when used in combination with -f option
+	5) -i -         This option displays the files and folders name without any indentation. i.e. not in 						hierarchical structure.
+This command is more effective when used in combination with -f option.
+			Usage	: ./project Pathname -i

+	6) -h -		This option prints help.
+			Usage : ./project -h

 	COLOR Codes:
 	1) Directories are displayed in BLUE color.